Gaza Tech and Innovative Recovery Program

 be a legally registered IT services company; or

-a tech or tech-enabled startup or innovative SME that: (1) has legal registration; (2) is in the process of legal registration; or (3) is willing to commit to legally registering in Gaza or the West Bank.
+a tech or tech-enabled startup or innovative SME that: (1) has legal registration; (2) is in the process of legal registration; or (3) is willing to commit to legally register; and

-Firms have been physically damaged or destroyed by the recent war in Gaza during May 2021
+Firms have been physically damaged or destroyed by the recent war in Gaza during May 2021; and

 Demonstrated effect of 2021 Gaza war on the company.
 This includes: Images of actual physical damage, invoices, purchase orders, or any other proof of purchase for equipment that was damaged due to war events, suspended contracts with clients, rent contract for damaged workspaces, and/or signed employees’ contracts